Want to learn new ways to make extra money?

 4. Crush Germs

-Although we can do a lot to support our health and immunity during the winter months it is not always possible to avoid catching a cold or the flu.
-The viruses that cause colds are spread by sneezing, coughing and contact with objects that are contaminated with these bugs.
+Although we can do a lot to support our health and immunity, it’s not always possible to avoid catching getting sick, especially during the winter months.
+The viruses that cause colds are spread by sneezing, coughing, and contact with objects that are contaminated with these bugs.

 Wash or sanitize your hands regularly and do your best to avoid close contact with someone who has a cold.
-Keep household surfaces and kids toys clean when someone in the family has a cold.
+Keep household surfaces and kids’ toys clean when someone in the family is sick.

 Supplements such as Vitamin C, Zinc, and Echinacea may help relieve the symptoms and reduce the duration of a cold.